HappyGnome/LuaWorker/Docs/LuaReferenceSections/LuaTask.md

 **Arguments** :
 \#  |Type		| Description
 ----|-----------|-----------
-1	| Integer	| Maximum milliseconds to wait for the task to reach a final status.
+1	| Integer	| (Optional) Maximum milliseconds to wait for the task to reach a final status.
+If 0, immediately returns the latest unread results, or nil if there are none.
+Default 0.

 **Returns** :